-To raise the profile of top researchers at Canadian universities, hospitals, research institutes and corporate and government laboratories, Universities Canada coordinates external reviews of candidates’ nomination dossiers for international prizes and awards through the following process.
+To raise the profile of top researchers at Canadian universities, hospitals, research institutes and corporate and government laboratories, Universities Canada coordinates external reviews of candidates’ nomination dossiers national and international prizes and awards through the following process.

 At least six weeks before the prize nomination deadline:

-- The institution informs Monique Racine, program officer, that a nomination dossier is forthcoming.
+- The institution informs Emily Everett, program specialist, that a nomination dossier is forthcoming.
 The institution provides the name of the nominee as well as a short biography, the subject matter for the nomination and the name of the prize or award.

-- Reviewers are selected from a pool of Canadian and international researchers successful in obtaining international prizes and awards.
+- Reviewers are selected from a pool of Canadian and international researchers successful in obtaining prestigious prizes and awards.

 At least three weeks before the prize nomination deadline: